StackStorm/st2/docs/source/start.rst

     * :ref:`Convert your scripts into StackStorm actions. <ref-actions-converting-scripts>`
     * Learn how to :ref:`write custom actions <ref-actions-writing-custom>`.

-* Connect with your monitoring system - :doc:`resources/monitoring`.
 * Use workflows to stitch actions into higher level automations - :doc:`/workflows`.
 * Check out `tutorials on stackstorm.com <http://stackstorm.com/category/tutorials/>`__ - a growing set of practical examples of automating with StackStorm.